kwpark23/Zeros_Matter/README.md

 Zeros_Matter is a group of 1st and 2nd year computer science students at the University of Toronto Mississauga.
 This project was done for credit in the course CSC290: Communication Skills in Computer Science.
 Group members are listed below:

--	Maha Keseibi
+-	Maha Kesibi
 -	Adiba Ahmed
 -	Damian Koscielniak
 -	Jin  Park
--	Nivy Khani
+-	Nivy Kani

 [Back to top](#top)